Make your web browser more exciting, because you deserve it

 That’s the toolbar, but if you’re using a more recent MacBook Pro, you’ll be able to customize the Touch Bar above the laptop keyboard as well—it’s the Customize Touch Bar option on the View menu.
 Again, use the trackpad (or your mouse) to drag buttons on or off the Touch Bar.
 Share, New Tab, and Home are some of the options you’ll see.

 You don’t get many other options when it comes to customizing Safari’s appearance—you’re pretty much stuck with what Apple gives you.
-Still, the View menu does let you show or hide various bits of screen furniture (like the status bar that displays URLs as you hover over links), and you can tweak a few other settings (such as the number of sites on the Top Sites page) if you head to Safari Preferences by choosing Preferences from the Safari menu.
+Still, the View menu does let you show or hide various bits of screen furniture (like the status bar that displays URLs as you hover over links), and you can tweak a few other settings (such as when your web history automatically deletes) if you head to Safari Preferences by choosing Preferences from the Safari menu.

-The new Edge, built on Chrome, is still in beta development, but it already has a few customization options.
+The new Edge, built on Chrome, should make you forget Internet Explorer ever existed, and it—like the others—has many customization options.
 Click the menu button (three dots in the top right), then choose Settings and Appearance.
-From here, you can switch between the light, dark, and system (default) themes, and choose whether or not a “home” button appears on the toolbar.
+From here, you can switch between the light, dark, and many other themes, and choose whether or not a “home” button appears on the toolbar.

 When you add a new extension to Edge, a button for it appears by default on the toolbar (if the add-on needs one).
 Right-click any of these icons and choose Move to the menu to do just that—the shortcuts won’t take up space on the toolbar but will still be easily accessible via the Edge menu (the three dots).

-You can also drag extension icons around to reposition them on the toolbar, and drag the right-hand edge of the address and search bar further to the right to push these icons out to the menu.
+You can also drag extension icons around to reposition them on the toolbar.
 Right-click a shortcut icon in the Edge menu and you’ll be able to reinstate it by choosing Move to the toolbar.